Typically, Part A and Part B won’t cover your over-the-counter prescription drugs.

 In terms of your Medicare Part B prescription requirements, here are some other examples of what Part B typically covers:

-- Medicare helps pay for antigens prepared by a doctor and given by an appropriate provider.
+- Antigens prepared by a doctor and given by an appropriate provider

 While Part A and Part B help, it’s essential to understand what part of Medicare covers prescriptions you pick up at your local pharmacy or have delivered to you.